-ID=xxxxxxxx Name which identifies the file owner or creator PFN=pfname Permanent file name which identifies the file CY= mmm Cycle number, 1-999, assigned by creator nnnnnnn WORDS Amount of mass storage space occupied by the file, given in central memory words. decimal number of SN=ssssss Setname of file if it resides on a public set which is not the e PF defa ult.
+ID=name Name which identifies the file owner or creator.
+PFN=pfn Permanent file name which identifies the file.
+CY= cy Cycle number, 1-999, assigned by creator. nnnnnnn WORDS Amount of mass storage space occupied by the file, given in decimal number of central memory words.
+SN=setname Setname of file if it resides on a public set which is not the PF default.